 The Australian Kelpies have a double layer coat which makes them resistant to any weather.
 But, this doesn’t mean they shed all the time.

-In fact, some slight shedding happens just during the spring, but it’s nothing a brush can’t handle.
+Some slight shedding happens just during the spring, but it’s nothing a brush can’t handle.

 They can be great family dogs